AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/content-fragments/content-fragments-json-preview.md

 ![Inhaltsfragmente-Editor – Vorschau eines Fragments](assets/cfm-preview-02.png)

 <!--
-**Copy URL** allows you to copy to clipboard the URL for either author or publish.
+**Copy URL** lets you copy to clipboard the URL for either author or publish.
 -->